Gildan Activewear Inc. (NYSE:GIL) Shares Purchased by Legal & General Group Plc

-Legal & General Group Plc increased its position in shares of Gildan Activewear Inc. (NYSE:GIL) (TSE:GIL) by 13.6% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 746,739 shares of the textile maker’s stock after acquiring an additional 89,251 shares during the period.
-Legal & General Group Plc owned about 0.38% of Gildan Activewear worth $27,585,000 at the end of the most recent quarter.
+Legal & General Group Plc boosted its position in Gildan Activewear Inc. (NYSE:GIL) (TSE:GIL) by 13.6% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 746,739 shares of the textile maker’s stock after acquiring an additional 89,251 shares during the quarter.
+Legal & General Group Plc owned 0.38% of Gildan Activewear worth $27,585,000 as of its most recent filing with the Securities and Exchange Commission.

-Other institutional investors and hedge funds have also recently bought and sold shares of the company.
-Addenda Capital Inc. acquired a new position in Gildan Activewear during the 2nd quarter worth about $12,757,000.
-Deutsche Bank AG increased its holdings in Gildan Activewear by 5.2% during the 2nd quarter.
-Deutsche Bank AG now owns 236,024 shares of the textile maker’s stock worth $8,714,000 after purchasing an additional 11,662 shares during the period.
-DekaBank Deutsche Girozentrale increased its holdings in Gildan Activewear by 28.8% during the 2nd quarter.
-DekaBank Deutsche Girozentrale now owns 12,964 shares of the textile maker’s stock worth $483,000 after purchasing an additional 2,898 shares during the period.
-Great West Life Assurance Co.
-Can increased its holdings in Gildan Activewear by 91.0% during the 2nd quarter.
-Great West Life Assurance Co.
-Can now owns 143,327 shares of the textile maker’s stock worth $5,279,000 after purchasing an additional 68,298 shares during the period.
-Finally, Synovus Financial Corp increased its holdings in Gildan Activewear by 56.1% during the 1st quarter.
-Synovus Financial Corp now owns 20,196 shares of the textile maker’s stock worth $620,000 after purchasing an additional 7,257 shares during the period.
-76.06% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other institutional investors have also recently modified their holdings of the stock.
+Quadrant Capital Group LLC boosted its holdings in Gildan Activewear by 20.6% in the first quarter.
+Quadrant Capital Group LLC now owns 1,998 shares of the textile maker’s stock valued at $61,000 after acquiring an additional 341 shares during the last quarter.
+Franklin Resources Inc. boosted its holdings in Gildan Activewear by 1.4% in the first quarter.
+Franklin Resources Inc. now owns 28,625 shares of the textile maker’s stock valued at $877,000 after acquiring an additional 384 shares during the last quarter.
+The PNC Financial Services Group Inc. boosted its holdings in Gildan Activewear by 34.8% in the first quarter.
+The PNC Financial Services Group Inc. now owns 2,019 shares of the textile maker’s stock valued at $62,000 after acquiring an additional 521 shares during the last quarter.
+Natixis Advisors L.P. boosted its holdings in Gildan Activewear by 5.5% in the second quarter.
+Natixis Advisors L.P. now owns 16,439 shares of the textile maker’s stock valued at $607,000 after acquiring an additional 853 shares during the last quarter.
+Finally, PNC Financial Services Group Inc. lifted its stake in shares of Gildan Activewear by 45.5% during the second quarter.
+PNC Financial Services Group Inc. now owns 2,938 shares of the textile maker’s stock worth $108,000 after purchasing an additional 919 shares in the last quarter.
+Hedge funds and other institutional investors own 76.06% of the company’s stock.

+The company also recently disclosed a quarterly dividend, which was paid on Monday, September 20th.
+Investors of record on Thursday, August 26th were issued a $0.154 dividend.
+This represents a $0.62 annualized dividend and a yield of 1.69%.
+The ex-dividend date was Wednesday, August 25th.
+Gildan Activewear’s dividend payout ratio is currently -344.44%.

-Several brokerages have weighed in on GIL.
-National Bank Financial upped their price target on Gildan Activewear from C$50.00 to C$53.00 and gave the stock an “outperform” rating in a report on Wednesday, July 14th.
-Citigroup upgraded Gildan Activewear from a “neutral” rating to a “buy” rating and upped their price target for the stock from $36.00 to $44.00 in a report on Wednesday, August 11th.
-TheStreet upgraded Gildan Activewear from a “c” rating to a “b” rating in a report on Friday, August 6th.
-TD Securities reiterated a “buy” rating and issued a $52.00 price objective on shares of Gildan Activewear in a report on Tuesday, July 13th.
-Finally, Desjardins increased their price objective on Gildan Activewear from C$51.00 to C$52.00 and gave the company a “buy” rating in a report on Tuesday, August 10th.
-One analyst has rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has a consensus rating of “Buy” and an average price target of $46.06.
+A number of brokerages have commented on GIL.
+BMO Capital Markets boosted their price objective on Gildan Activewear from C$41.00 to C$43.00 and gave the stock an “outperform” rating in a research note on Friday, August 6th.
+National Bank Financial boosted their price objective on Gildan Activewear from C$50.00 to C$53.00 and gave the stock an “outperform” rating in a research note on Wednesday, July 14th.
+TD Securities restated a “buy” rating and set a $52.00 price objective on shares of Gildan Activewear in a research note on Tuesday, July 13th.
+TheStreet upgraded Gildan Activewear from a “c” rating to a “b” rating in a research note on Friday, August 6th.
+Finally, Zacks Investment Research cut Gildan Activewear from a “buy” rating to a “hold” rating in a research note on Wednesday.
+One analyst has rated the stock with a hold rating and eight have given a buy rating to the stock.
+Based on data from MarketBeat, Gildan Activewear has an average rating of “Buy” and a consensus price target of $46.06.

-Gildan Activewear (NYSE:GIL) (TSE:GIL) last released its quarterly earnings results on Wednesday, August 4th.
-The textile maker reported $0.68 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.51 by $0.17.
-The firm had revenue of $747.20 million for the quarter, compared to the consensus estimate of $699.16 million.
-Gildan Activewear had a return on equity of 23.34% and a net margin of 14.02%.
-The firm’s quarterly revenue was up 225.3% compared to the same quarter last year.
-During the same quarter last year, the business posted ($0.99) EPS.
-As a group, sell-side analysts anticipate that Gildan Activewear Inc. will post 2.12 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which was paid on Monday, September 20th.
-Investors of record on Thursday, August 26th were paid a dividend of $0.154 per share.
-The ex-dividend date of this dividend was Wednesday, August 25th.
-This represents a $0.62 dividend on an annualized basis and a yield of 1.69%.
-Gildan Activewear’s dividend payout ratio is presently -344.44%.

 Gildan Activewear Company Profile